• Free shipping on all orders

 Learn more »

 Dogs are generally healthy creatures but they are also curious and dirty.
 They will take any chance that they can to roll around in the mud, wander through dirty hiking paths, and chase other dogs at the dog park.
-So, when crusty scabs start to develop on their back, it can be tough to understand what in their life is causing it.
+So, when you notice crusty scabs all over your dog’s back, it can be tough to understand what in their life is causing it.

 Could it be something happening inside the home?
 Is it a problem caused by exposure to the outside world somehow?
 Following is a list of the most common causes of crusty back scabs in dogs that should help you more easily narrow down the culprit.